williamhatcher/docs.tylerharrison.dev/README.md

 ## Conclusion

-Thank you for checking out my personal knowledge base.
+Thank you for checking out The ATHENA Project.
 I hope you find this project useful and informative.

 Please let me know if you have any feedback or questions.